SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 These are as follows:

 - `Version` which is followed by an integer.
 This is the SKON language version.
-- `DocumentVersion` which is followed by any datatype.
+- `DocumentVersion` which is followed by a string.
 This is used in applictaion to filter versions of a file.

-A `Version` metadata directive is required at the top of every file.
+A `Version` and `DocumentVersion` metadata directive is required at the top of every file.

 If the parser supports SKEMA it **should** support the `SKEMA` directive which is followed by a string that locates the SKEMA file.